eleijonmarck/dotfiles/README.md

-# Dotfiles
+# dotfiles

 Welcome to the wonderful world of me and my terminal setup.
 This is a collection of vim, and zsh configurations.
-Learn to love Vim and Vim might bite you in the ass.
-If you are a first timer try to use some plugins and commands a time in the .nvimrc
+Learn to love Vim, because it's worth the effort.

 ## Contents